 Scientists theorize that this focused mode engages a network of neurons in the brain called the “task-positive network.”
 In this mode, it is possible to work for an indefinite amount of time on a project in which you are highly engaged.
 Dr. Amit Sood writes, “During these times, you stop worrying about yourself, absorbed in a state of cheerful self-forgetfulness.
-The brain’s focused mode, with your attention externally directed, helps you perceive the world as novel (interesting) and meaningful….
+The brain’s focused mode, with your attention externally directed, helps you perceive the world as novel (interesting) and meaningful.
 Your brain can also be in the focused mode when your attention is directed internally rather than toward the outside world.
 With an internal focus, you think deep, purposeful and adaptive thoughts.”

 In his book, Full Catastrophe Living, author Jon Kabat-Zinn posits that, similarly, mindfulness practices encourage individuals to cultivate attitudes of non-judgment, patience, trust, beginner’s mind, non-striving, acceptance, and letting go.
 Along with these attitudes, a particular energy or motivation is required to develop true awareness.
 To tap into this power, it is important to make a commitment to set aside a time to practice, in a place where you feel comfortable and won’t be interrupted.
-However, many people, especially busy lawyers, resist the idea of setting aside this kind of time, because they feel guilty over doing something for themselves instead of the greater good.
+Many people, however, especially busy lawyers, resist the idea of setting aside this kind of time, because they feel guilty over doing something for themselves instead of for the greater good.
 The irony is that the degree to which we can help others depends on how balanced we are.

 The benefits of both focused mode and mindfulness practices are applicable and synchronous with all spheres of life, such that the work-life balance discourse may deserve reframing.
 If I am reading to my child, fully engaged with the words on the page and mindfully aware of my child’s giggles, I am wholeheartedly present in that moment.
 If I am fully involved in preparing an analysis of the similarity of two brand names, aware of my choice of words and decision-making process, I cannot be afraid or anxious about what my child is doing right then.
 It is only in these focused moments of full presence that we can truly live without anxiety over the future, depressive thoughts about the past, mindless reactions to a daily routine, or anger and frustration over things out of our control.